DENICeG/go-rriclient/README.md

 go-rriclient -e {alias name}
 ```

-The RRI client will ask you for host, port, username and password that you would like to store with the alias.
+The DENIC RRI client will ask you for host, port, username and password that you would like to store with the alias.
 The information is stored in an environment file in `~/.rri-client`.

 When you type in: